snurkabill/Test/plugin/README.md

 * javahg-ext-rebase: 0.7
 * javahg-ext-largefiles: changeset b088b9998bd4, r3, 2014-01-12 16:47

-## Installing the dependencies
+As of December 11, 2016, here is the inventory of versions that need to be built and installed:
+* javahg-parent: 0.6, 0.7-snapshot
+* javahg: 0.7 (required by javahg extensions), 0.8-snapshot
+* javahg-ext-mq: 0.7-snapshot; changeset 333855a25734, r52, 2014-01-12 16:48
+* javahg-ext-rebase: 0.7
+* javahg-ext-largefiles: 0.1-snapshot, changeset b088b9998bd4, r3, 2014-01-12 16:47

+### Build and installation options
-Install all five JavaHg dependencies into your local Maven repository:
+Install all five JavaHg dependencies into your local Maven repository (javahg-parent first, then javahg, then the others).

 Run `mvn install` from the working directory.
 This runs unit tests before installing the artifacts into the Maven repository.

 You may also install the artifacts from within Eclipse
 * On a project, right-click > **Run As** > **Maven build...**
 * Enter "install" in the **Goals** textfield and tick the **Skip Tests** checkbox (I've had to tick that box because of build failures due to the tests).

+NOTE: **Starting from JavaHg 0.8, it is no longer necessary to skip tests** for JavaHg tests have been fixed.

 Optionally, run `mvn eclipse:eclipse` from the working directory.
 This makes it easier to use in Eclipse.

 # Cause MercurialEclipse to use the dependencies

-If you have m2eclipse installed, in your "Run As..." dropdown there will be a 'MercurialEclipse-MavenInit' launch - select the plug-in project in the navigator view and then run this launch.
+If you have m2eclipse installed, in your "Run As..." dropdown there will be a **MercurialEclipse-MavenInit** launch - select the plug-in project in the navigator view and then run this launch.

-NOTE: **If the launch entry is missing from the dropdown menu** (this is for instance the case in Luna 4.4.1 with m2e 1.5.0), select "Organize Favorites..." from the dropdown menu, select 'MercurialEclipse-MavenInit' and click OK.
+NOTE 1: **If the launch entry is missing from the dropdown menu** (this is for instance the case in Luna 4.4.1 with m2e 1.5.0), select "Organize Favorites..." from the dropdown menu, select 'MercurialEclipse-MavenInit' and click OK.
 This will download dependencies and generate .classpath and other files.

+NOTE 2: **If the launch entry is also missing from the Organize Favorites window** (this is for instance the case in Neon 4.6.2 with m2e 1.7.0), check the Run As dropdown.

 As an alternative to running the launch, you can run `mvn clean eclipse:eclipse` on the command line.